 Your employment discrimination attorney in Jersey City can help you submit your claim by the mandated legal timeframe.
 If you miss this deadline, you may lose your eligibility to collect compensation.

-A Employment Discrimination Lawyer in Jersey City Can Help
+An Employment Discrimination Lawyer in Jersey City Can Help You Win

-An experienced Jersey City employment discrimination lawyer can lead your case and take the pressure of legal work off of you.
+An experienced employment discrimination lawyer in Jersey City can plead your case and take the pressure of legal work off of you.
 Some ways an attorney can help you include:

 - Collect evidence